pelya/libiconv-libicu-android/README.md

 just run build.sh and enjoy.
 Don't forget to strip them, because they are huge with debug info included.

-There are no armv5 and mips builds, because there are very few devices using these architectures in the wild.
+There is no mips architecture, because there are very few devices using this architecture in the wild.

 If you need libintl, you may download it here: https://github.com/pelya/commandergenius/tree/sdl_android/project/jni/intl